Reda-Hammada/Typescript-Learning/README.md

 # Typescript-Learning

 On this repository I will be sharing what I learnt about Typescript

+- tsconfig file
+- statically and dynamically typed languages